dotnet-architecture/PerformanceMonitor/README.md

 monitor.Record();
 ```

 All arguments for _Monitor_ class instantiation are optional - the default sampling rate is one second and the default transmission rate (rate at which data is sent to the server) is five seconds.
-If a rate is specified, the arguments should be provided in milliseconds and the sampling rate should be lower than the transmission rate for expected performance.
+If a rate is specified, the arguments should be provided in milliseconds and the sampling rate value should be smaller than the transmission rate value for expected performance.
 Providing an application name will allow an application with multiple processes to have its processes grouped within the performance monitor's tracking.
 To do so, simply run performance monitoring for each process simultaneously, with each Monitor instantiation specifying the same application name.

 This will trigger performance metric tracking that is done on the user's machine through two channels.
 The first of these channels is the _System.Diagnostics_ namespace, which is used to fetch the current process to be tracked.
 This process can then have its CPU and memory usage fetched via the _Process.TotalProcessorTime_ and _Process.WorkingSet64_ fields.
 The CPU usage reported by the monitor tool represents the percentage of total CPU on the machine, accounting for the number of logical cores present (which is detected via the _System.Environment_ class).